-Plus, there are tons of them—Xfinity claims there are millions of hotspots in its network.
+There are tons of these public hotspots—Xfinity claims there are millions of hotspots in its network.
 This makes Xfinity hotspots a nice perk because not only are they readily available, but they’re also more reliable and secure.
 Xfinity even offers a convenient app to locate hotspots near you, available for iOS and Android.

 Hotspots are an easy, convenient, and often free way to get Wi-Fi access while you’re away from your home or office.
 There are apps that can help you find one, and you can even turn your phone into one.
 They’re great for remote work, saving data, and passing time while you’re waiting for your food, your flight, or your appointment.
 It’s never been easier to stay connected—the hotspot hunt is worth it.

 FAQ about Wi-Fi hotspots

 Hotspots are basically public Wi-Fi networks, so they work just like your home or office network.
 Just connect, fill out any forms that pop up, and you’re good to go.

 How do I turn my phone into a Wi-Fi hotspot?